Xjomwnd2/KotlinGuessTheNumber/README.md

 🗂️ Project structure
 # TESTING THE CODES (Main.kt and MainTest.kt)

-real flow is:
-# Main.kt
+How to fix it — do this exactly:

+1️⃣ Make sure you’re still in the folder:

 powershell
+Copy

-cd "C:\Users\Joel Ndiba Mwaura\OneDrive\Desktop\KotlinGuessTheNumber" kotlinc src/main/kotlin/Main.kt -include-runtime -d Main.jar java -jar Main.jar And for the test:
+cd "C:\Users\Joel Ndiba Mwaura\OneDrive\Desktop\KotlinGuessTheNumber"

-# MainTest.kt
+2️⃣ Confirm the .jar really exists:

 powershell
+Copy

+dir

+Look for Main.jar in the list.

+3️⃣ Run it exactly like this:

+powershell
+Copy

-kotlinc src/MainTest.kt -include-runtime -d MainTest.jar java -jar MainTest.jar
+java -jar Main.jar